Growing Community Enterprises CIC

 This offers a perfect opportunity to learn catering and hospitality skills, a chance to develop interpersonal skills and to get some real-world work experience.

-At our specialised unit at The Halfcroft Industrial Estate in Syston, our team of budding carpenters work tirelessly on a range of bespoke, handcrafted products.
+In our workshop within our Melton Base, our team of budding carpenters work tirelessly on a range of bespoke, handcrafted products.

 With items small and large, from bird-boxes to picnic benches - and even the odd one-off commissioned piece - being created every week, this enterprise allows our service users to see their hard work take shape into something that can benefit others.